niklata/snd-egd/README.md

 ## Implementation Details

-The level of random bits present in the kernel random device (KRD) is monitored.
-When a watermark is passed, snd-egd wakes up.
+snd-egd sleeps for a fixed interval.
+It then wakes up and begins the process of adding entropy to the kernel random device (KRD).
 If snd-egd's internal ring buffer of samples is still populated, stored entropy is immediately put into the KRD and the ring buffer is then refilled.
 If the ring buffer is not full, then the ring buffer is refilled before entropy is stored as described before.

 The ring buffer used is not a traditional ring buffer.
 The only distinction made is whether a byte in the ring buffer is filled with new